JohnCselcuk/Pewlett-Hackard-Analysis/README.md

 # Pewlett Hackard Analysis
-Please follow the link for resources:[Pewlett Hackard Analysis](https://github.com/JohnCselcuk/Pewlett-Hackard-Analysis)
+Follow the link to reach Data files:[Pewlett Hackard Analysis](https://github.com/JohnCselcuk/Pewlett-Hackard-Analysis)

+We used several tools to complete this Analysis:
+- QuickDBD
+- PgAdmin
+- Python 3
+- Vs code

 ## Overview of the Analysis